AliceO2Group/WebUi/QualityControl/README.md

 Edit the `http` section to define a custom:
 - `hostname`
 - `port`
-- `prefix` - a prefix as string which will be used when querying objects from CCDB to request only objects containing the aforementioned string

 #### CCDB
 Attribute to define the `Computer Centre DataBase (CCDB)` endpoint.

 Edit the `ccdb` section to define a custom:
-- `protocol` - default 'http';
-- `hostname`
-- `port`
+- `protocol = 'http'` - protocol to use when querying CCDB via HTTP API.
+- `hostname = 'localhost'` - hostname of the CCDB instance
+- `port = '8080'` - port for accessing CCDB API
-- `prefix` - (optional) prefix to use for filtering on pathName
+- `[prefix = '']` - prefix to use for filtering on pathName

 ## Run QCG locally